 The project finance is defined as “the financing of long-term infrastructure, industrial projects and public services based upon a non-recourse or limited recourse financial structure where project debt and equity used to finance the project are paid back from the cash flow generated by the project."

 The project financing is called limited recourse or non-recourse as the major volume of financing is derived predominantly out of revenues generated by the project itself not from any form of share capital.
-The viability of project are deliberated upon in pre-development stage which includes concerns such as title of owner ships of assets, revenue generation estimates, profit generation and utility, etc during planning and financial due diligence.
+The viability of the project is deliberated upon in pre-development stage which includes concerns such as the title of ownership of assets, revenue generation estimates, profit generation and utility, etc during the planning and financial due diligence.
 However the concerns in project financing starts with reconciling the interest of various parties involved in the financing.
 The parties to the project financing are varied and independent having different interests in the project.
 In pre-development phase parties need to evaluate the financial viability and technical feasibility.
 General understanding of each party’s objective behind engaging into such financing is pertinent to establish prudent negotiations.
 The parties and their general role along with the some probable objective are listed below:

 1. Host government